prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 wait
 echo "All jobs completed"
 ```
-Execute the script: `bash parallel-prowler.sh`

-Your output will be in the `output/` folder that is in the same directory from which you executed the script.
+Output will be stored in the `output/` folder that is in the same directory from which you executed the script.

 ## Windows